v0lliner/leen-epood/docs/maksekeskus-integration.md

 For payment links (e.g., for invoices):

 1. Create a new API endpoint to generate payment links
-2. Use the Maksekeskus SDK to create a transaction
+2. Use the Maksekeskus API to create a transaction
 3. Return the payment URL to the client

 ### 4. Recurring Payments